 (2) A candidate who is dissatisfied with a decision to terminate the scholarship may request a review of the decision in accordance with the Student Review and Appeals Policy.

-Refer to the Research degree scholarships for information on living allowance scholarships that are usually awarded in conjunction with this scholarship, including the Australian Government RTP Stipend Scholarship and the Griffith University Postgraduate Research Scholarship.
+Refer to the Research degree scholarships for information on living allowance scholarships that may be awarded in conjunction with this scholarship, including the Australian Government RTP Scholarship and the Griffith University Postgraduate Research Scholarship.

 Ready to start your research journey?